kshojaei/duspy/README.md

 The models is capable of predicting the temperature and floating potential of particles dispersed within a plasma as well as electron emission frequency from each particles due to field-assisted thermionic emission and photoemission.

+Please read our paper first to fully grasp the physics of dusty plasmas.